Affixing the Legal Status of Real Property Fixtures

-There is a three part test that is generally applied to determine if the property at issue is in fact a fixture.
-Property will be considered a fixture if it is: 1) annexed or physically connected to the realty, either actually or constructively; 2) adapted or applied to the use or purpose to which that part of the realty to which it is connected is appropriated; which is 3) intended by the party to make the article a permanent accession of the real estate.
+There is a three part test that is generally applied to determine if a piece of property at issue is in fact a fixture.
+The property will be considered a fixture if it is: (1) annexed or physically connected to the realty, either actually or constructively; (2) adapted or applied to the use or purpose to which that part of the realty to which it is connected is appropriated; which is (3) intended by the party to make the article a permanent accession of the real estate.

-What happens to fixtures included in a sale however when they are subject to an interest by a third party?
-Suppose, for example, that a fixture is being financed by the seller of real property and the buyer purchases the fixture as included in the sales contract without knowledge of the financing arrangement?
-Suppose further that the financing company then contacts the buyer after the sale and asks for the return of the fixture, who owns it?
+What happens to fixtures included in a sale when they are subject to an interest by a third party?
+Suppose, for example, that a fixture is being financed by the seller of real property and the buyer purchases the fixture as included in the sales contract without knowledge of the financing arrangement.
+Suppose further that the financing company then contacts the buyer after the sale and asks for the return of the fixture.
+Who owns the fixture?

-While a fixture is considered part of the reality in some instances, it still remains personal property as to the one who has the right to remove it.
+Thus, while a fixture is considered part of the realty in some instances, it still remains personal property as to the one who has the right to remove it.
 If a person is wrongfully denied the right to remove the property they may bring an action (lawsuit) to recover possession thereof.
-Whether the property is part of the reality or can be separated is considered a question of fact, or a mixed question of law and fact.
+Whether the property is part of the realty or can be separated is considered a question of fact, or a mixed question of law and fact.

-If you need information about the legal status of fixtures in a property you are considering buying or selling, please contact the attorneys at Barry L. Miller, P.A. are familiar with all aspects of real estate law concerning sales, exchanges, leases, and mortgages.
-Get in touch with us today via telephone at 407-423-1700 or via email at [email protected] for a free consultation to determine your legal rights under Florida Real Estate Law.
+If you need information about the legal status of fixtures in a property you are considering buying or selling, please contact the attorneys at Barry L. Miller, P.A.
+They are experts in all aspects of real estate law concerning sales, exchanges, leases, and mortgages.
+Get in touch with us today via telephone at 407-423-1700 or email at info@BarryMillerLaw.com for a consultation to determine your legal rights under Florida Real Estate Law.